esrc-official/ESRC-Face-Android/README.md

 ## Introduction

-[ESRC](http://esrc.co.kr) provides the vision API and SDK for your mobile app, enabling real-time recognizing facial action unit and facial expression using a camera.
+[ESRC](http://esrc.co.kr) provides the vision API and SDK for your mobile app, enabling real-time analyzing facial action unit and recognizing facial expression using a camera.

 <br />